JamesSkemp/words/content/post/more-comments-in-wordpress-212.md

 +++
-title = "More comments in WordPress 2.1.2" summary = "AdSense-Deluxe ads not displaying in WordPress 2.1.2?
+title = "More comments in WordPress 2.1.2" description = "AdSense-Deluxe ads not displaying in WordPress 2.1.2?
 Here's something to try." draft = false comments = true date = "2007-03-25T20:45:00-05:00"